 Semester Study Abroad

 Students with insufficient Spanish skills for graduate study abroad will also need to enroll in an intensive language course offered at the Universidad de Belgrano prior to the start of the regular semester.
-This language course will not count toward the MA degree and will incur an additional cost for the student.
+This language course will not count toward the MA and will incur an additional cost for the student.

-Students whose language skills are in Portuguese rather than Spanish can work with the LAS Director and BU Study Abroad to identify an appropriate Portuguese language institution.
+Students whose language skills are in Portuguese rather than Spanish can work with the LAS director and BU Study Abroad to identify an appropriate Portuguese language institution.